bpeel/flootay/README.md

 The times in the script file are the times in the source video.
 Note that in real flootay language these times need to be frame numbers, but the program that reads the video script will automatically convert these for you.

+You can use the [make key frames](#make-key-frames) program to help pick the key frame numbers.

 ### Draw an SVG

 You can render an SVG like this: